Self-Interacting Dark Matter with Mass Segregation: A Unified Explanation of Dwarf Cores and Small-Scale Lenses: 7. C onclusion

-\acknowledgments We thank Moritz Fischer, Guoliang Li, Nan Li, Ran Li, Shihong Liao, Priyamvada Natarajan, Huiyuan Wang, Hai-Bo Yu, and Yi-Ming Zhong for helpful discussion.
-The authors were supported in part by the National Key Research and Development Program of China (No. 2022YFF0503304), Chinese Academy of Sciences (CAS), and the Project for Young Scientists in Basic Research of CAS (No. YSBR-092).
+We thank Moritz Fischer, Guoliang Li, Nan Li, Ran Li, Shihong Liao, Massimo Meneghetti, Priyamvada Natarajan, Huiyuan Wang, Hai-Bo Yu, and Yi-Ming Zhong for helpful discussion.
+The authors were supported in part by the National Key Research and Development Program of China (2022YFF0503304), Natural Science Foundation of China (12588101), Chinese Academy of Sciences (CAS), and the Project for Young Scientists in Basic Research of CAS (YSBR-092). \\